ntkunz/ntkunz/README.md

 ## What I'm currently focused on

 I'm eager to learn, grow, and have fun, particularly in the realm of JavaScript development and software engineering more broadly.
-If you have any ideas you'd like input on or just want to chat about coding, analog photography, art gallery operating, skateboarding, machining, woodworking, or anything else, feel free to reach out!
+If you have any ideas you'd like input on or just want to chat about coding, analog photography, art gallery operating, skateboarding, machining, woodworking, or anything else, I'd love to connect!

 ## Contact Me